elgatito/elementum-surge/src/content/_index.md

 +++

 # Elementum Kodi addon
-[Elementum addon {{%icon fa-github%}}](https://github.com/elgatito/plugin.video.elementum) is an addon for Kodi, that manages your virtual library, syncs with your Trakt account . **Author does not take any responsibility for how users use this software!**
+[Elementum addon <i class='fab fa-github'></i>](https://github.com/elgatito/plugin.video.elementum) is an addon for Kodi, that manages your virtual library, syncs with your Trakt account . **Author does not take any responsibility for how users use this software!**

 ## Main features

 * To be added later

 ### Elementum Downloads

+> It is always better to use "All-on-one" zip file to install, it includes all the platforms!

 {{% platforms "plugin.video.elementum" %}}